The need to share content has become almost a must in today’s age dominated by social media and digital communication.

 If you consider those statistics mentioned earlier, the reality of reaching millions of people is here and now.

 Though you may not want to connect to a million people, the fact that you have a wider audience to reach now opens up a lot of opportunities.

 LinkedIn is another popular channel for businesses to share content.
 The latest numbers from LinkedIn shows:

 - 4 million businesses have LinkedIn pages

-- 17% of small businesses in the US have LinkedIn presence
+- 17% of small businesses in the US have a LinkedIn presence

 - 81% of B2B businesses use LinkedIn for new product launches